MdSamsuzzohaShayon/algorithm-data-structure/README.md

  - **Polynomial Runtime** : An algorithm is considered to have a polynomial runtime if for a given value of n its worst case runtime is in the form of n raised to the k power where k just means some value. ex: k = 2, O(n^k)
  - Algorithm with an upper bound or a runtime with a big O value that is polynomial are considered efficient algorithms.
  - **Exponential runtime** : N increases slidly, number of operation increases exponentially.
 O(x^n).
 The range of value we have to go to is 00 to 99 ant this can be generalized as 10^2.
 Searching though each individual until stumnle to the right one is a strategy call brute force and brute force algorithm have exponential runtime.
-   1. This algorithm is insufficiant
+   1. This algorithm is insufficient
-   2. Number of operation increases segnificantly,
+   2. Number of operation increases significantly,
-   3. As n increases number of opertions increases exponentially to a point where it's unsolvable in a realistic amount of time.
+   3. As n increases number of operations increases exponentially to a point where it's unsolvable in a realistic amount of time.

  - **Factorial runtime** : n! = n(n-1)(n-2)...(2)(1) .
-For example foctorial of 3 is 3! = 3 x 2 x 1 = 6, factorial of 4 is !4 = 4 x 3 x 2 x 1.
+For example factorial of 3 is 3! = 3 x 2 x 1 = 6, factorial of 4 is !4 = 4 x 3 x 2 x 1.
 In solving the traveling salesman problem the most efficient algorithm is factorial runtime of a combinatorial runtime.

+ - Space complexity: The algorithm does not need extra memory or the memory needed does not depend on the input size the space complexity is.
+  1. O(1) - Constant.
+Example, sorting algorithm which sort within the array without utilizing additional arrays.
+  2. O(n) - Linear space complexity  where the extra space needed grows as the input size grows.
+  3. O(logn) - Logarithmic where the extra space needed grows but not at the same rate as the input size

 ### Data Structures